kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 any changes to the ClojureScript source files.
 When any of these files are changed, Figwheel compiles them to JavaScript, sends the JavaScript to the browser, and executes it.
-What sets this type of development apart from most JavaScript code reloading code is that it will
+What sets this type of development apart from most JavaScript code reloading code is that it will [FIX-ME]

 ## Testing Live Reloading